NicholasToon/Creating-Resource-Groups-and-Deploying-Virtual-Machines-in-Azure/README.md

 ![Image](https://i.imgur.com/PiRPi8s.png)

-- Name the Virtual Machine, change the security type to "Standard," select the "Windows 10 Enterprise" image, leave the zone as pre-selected, set the size to "4 vCPUs" for a stable image, create a username and password, and check the "Licensing" box -> "Review + Create" -> "Create."
+- Name the Virtual Machine, change the security type to "Standard," select the **Windows 10 Pro, version 22H2 - x64 Gen2** image, leave the zone as pre-selected, set the size to "4 vCPUs" for a stable image, create a username and password, and check the "Licensing" box -> "Review + Create" -> "Create."

 ![Image](https://i.imgur.com/ytULvuV.png)